Blog 10 Best AI Observability Tools for LLMs (2026)

-AI observability tools monitor, trace, and analyze AI systems in production to improve visibility into reliability, performance, and accountability.
-These tools collect model‑specific telemetry such as latency, token usage, throughput, drift, and anomalies across AI pipelines.
-Unlike traditional monitoring, AI observability focuses on model outputs, inputs, and decision paths.
-This level of observability, paired with structured evaluation, testing, and governance practices ensure models remain accurate, safe, and aligned at scale.
+AI observability tools monitor, trace, and debug AI systems in production by collecting model-specific telemetry: latency, token usage, throughput, drift, hallucinations, and anomalies across LLM and ML pipelines.
+Unlike traditional monitoring, which watches infrastructure health and uptime, AI observability focuses on model inputs, outputs, and decision paths.

 What are AI observability tools?